-Pavlos Tsimas, Journalist, presents a documentary film for the Parthenon sculptures.
-“Two stars, a lord and the Parthenon sculptures” hosted by Mega channel (greek tv channel – www.megatv.com).
+Mr. Pavlos Times journalist, presented a documentary film about the Parthenon sculptures.
+The “Two stars, a lord and the Parthenon sculptures” hosted by Mega channel (greek tv channel – www.megatv.com).

-George Clooney’ movie and statements for the reunification of the Parthenon sculpture brought back the Parthenon sculptures’ return on international scene again.
+George Clooney’s movie and statements for the reunification of the Parthenon sculpture brought one more time on the international scene the issue of the Parthenon sculptures’ return.
 The discussion of the Parthenon sculpture’s reunification lasts for two centuries.
-However when Melina Mercouri raised this issue on the UNESCO World Conference on Cultural Policies in Mexico, 32 years ago, she made the case of the Parthenon sculptures a universal issue.
+However, when Melina Mercouri raised this issue at the UNESCO World Conference on Cultural Policies in Mexico in 1982, she made the case of the Parthenon sculptures a universal issue.

 Is it logical to claim the return of the Parthenon sculptures during these difficult economic times; Does the economical crisis overshadow any kind of claim in the field of Culture?
 Or Is it logical to claim the return of the Parthenon sculptures during these difficult economic times; Does the economical crisis overshadow any kind of claim in the field of Culture?
 Or may it be the starting point to get out of this?

-All rights of this broadcast belongs to the megatv.com and Mr Tsimas
+All rights of this broadcast belong to megatv.com and Mr.Pavlos Tsimas

 Subtitles by Maria Dimitrakarakou Not for commercial use

-It addresses to people who want to support the return of the Parthenon / Elgin sculptures.
+It is addressed to people who want to support the return of the Parthenon / Elgin sculptures.

 Why the Parthenon sculptures’ reunification is so important?